myfintech/backend-weather-challenge/README.md

 * Implement the controller to invoke the services to orchestrate the necessary API calls and return the final result
 ___
 ## Running the application & specs
+### Running the tests or service locally via npm (without containerization)
+* To run the test suite in `--watch` mode, run `npm run test:watch`.
+  * In this mode, the test suite will run in full once, and then listen for changes.
+  * If changes are detected, the suite will only rerun the affected specs.
+* To start the service, run `npm run start:dev` to have Node hot-reload file changes in realtime.

 ### Running the tests via docker-compose (with containerization)
 * To run the tests via `docker-compose`, simply run `docker-compose up` and the service will launch with the test suite running in `--watch` mode.
   * In this mode, the test suite will run in full once, and then listen for changes.
   * If changes are detected, the suite will only rerun the affected specs.

-### Running the tests or service locally via npm (without containerization)
-* To run the test suite in `--watch` mode, run `npm test:watch`.
-  * In this mode, the test suite will run in full once, and then listen for changes.
-  * If changes are detected, the suite will only rerun the affected specs.
-* To start the service, run `npm run start:dev` to have Node hot-reload file changes in realtime.

 ### Running the tests locally via Make (without containerization)
 * To run the test suite once, run `make test:watch`